9 minsPublished on 3/23/2023

 Why do you need a crypto wallet?

 Web3 is huge, consisting of thousands of dApps and DeFi platforms hosted on various blockchains.
-Cryptocurrencies form the basic financial unit of this massive ecosystem.
+Cryptocurrencies form a basic financial unit of this massive ecosystem.

-As we mentioned earlier, crypto wallets are to Web3 what bank accounts are to Web2.
-They provide a real-time record of the digital assets you own, and enable you to send, receive, trade, swap, or transfer them.
+Crypto wallets provide a real-time record of the digital assets you own, and enable you to send, receive, trade, swap, or transfer them.

 How do crypto wallets work?